-Whether you’re worried about fires and floods or a ransomware attack, you probably realize your organization needs a business continuity plan.
-However, while thinking about how to recover from a disaster, don’t forget to include avoidance as a cost-effective element of your overall plan.
+Fires, floods, ransomware attacks, or pandemics that prevent people from working in the office are all reasons your organization needs a disaster recovery plan.
+However, while thinking about how to recover from a disaster, don’t forget to include disaster avoidance (a.k.a. business continuity) as a cost-effective element of your overall plan.

 What is the difference between disaster avoidance and disaster recovery?